byron-dupreez/task-utils/README.md

 ### 6.0.1
 - Changes to `tasks` module & `Task` class:
-  - Fixed behaviour of `reject`, `discard`, `abandon` & `rejectAs` methods to first recurse through sub-tasks, to ONLY allow the state change if the task is incomplete AND every one of it sub-task is fully finalised & to return whether the state was changed or not.
+  - Fixed behaviour of `reject`, `discard`, `abandon` & `rejectAs` methods to first recurse through sub-tasks, to ONLY allow the state change if the task is incomplete AND every one of it sub-task is fully finalised & to return the number of tasks & sub-tasks actually rejected.
 Rationale for change: Should NOT be able to reject a task with incomplete sub-tasks
-  - Added new `discardIfOverAttempted` method, which is a variation of the `discard` method, that first recurses through the task's sub-tasks, ONLY allows the state change if the task is incomplete, OVER-ATTEMPTED AND every one of its sub-task is fully finalised & finally returns whether the state was changed or not
+  - Added new `discardIfOverAttempted` method, which is a variation of the `discard` method, that first recurses through the task's sub-tasks, ONLY allows the state change if the task is incomplete, OVER-ATTEMPTED AND every one of its sub-task is fully finalised & finally returns the number of tasks & sub-tasks actually rejected
 - Updated `core-functions` dependency to version 3.0.3

 ### 6.0.0